k8reindeer/airtable2convex/README.md

 This will download your Airtable data into `airtableData/tableData/` and print some `npx convex import` statements into your console.
 Copy and paste those directly so you don't misspell your new table names!

-(not implemented yet) also this generates a schema for you to add to `convex/schema.ts` that will give you the needed indexes for the next step
+It also generates a schema at `convex/airtableSchema.ts` for you to incorporate into to `convex/schema.ts`.
+Merge it with any existing tables manually, then wait for Convex to build the indexes before running

 `node scripts/airtableLink.js`